 U.S. Employment Picture at a Glance

-This illustration breaks down the total civilian non-institutional population (described as eligible workers that aren’t in the military or in prison/institutions) — of which there are 238.9 million in the U.S. — by those who are employed, unemployed, or not counted in the active labor force (like students, stay-at-home parents and retirees).
+This illustration breaks down the total civilian non-institutional population (described as eligible workers that aren’t in the military or in prison/institutions) — of which there are 238.7 million in the U.S. — by those who are employed, unemployed, or not counted in the active labor force (like students, stay-at-home parents, and the retired).

-Here is a breakdown of the February 2011 job numbers as reported by the department’s BLS:
+Here are the January 2011 job numbers as reported by the BLS:

-- 85.6 million – Not active in labor force (2.7 million of which aren’t looking for work.)
+85.5 million – Not Active in Labor Force (2.8 million of which are discouraged job seekers who have given up looking for work.)

 Infographic: Matt Berger (click to see it full-size)

 As a nonprofit news organization, our future depends on listeners like you who believe in the power of public service journalism.

 Your investment in Marketplace helps us remain paywall-free and ensures everyone has access to trustworthy, unbiased news and information, regardless of their ability to pay.

 Donate today — in any amount — to become a Marketplace Investor.
 Now more than ever, your commitment makes a difference.